dagmara1223/cdc-monitoring-SSMS-project/README.md

 ### 🧩 Creating Enabling and Disabling CDC stored procedure
 #### 1. Enabling CDC ✅
-This procedure is very useful in our project because it allows us to enable Change Data Capture (CDC) on any table with a single command.
+This procedure is very useful in such project because it allows us to enable Change Data Capture (CDC) on any table with a single command.
 Once executed, CDC is enabled both at the database and table level.<br>

 When CDC is enabled, SQL Server automatically creates a set of **system tables** that store change history, including:
 - `cdc.change_tables` → metadata about captured tables,